 - (a) Management fees arose in respect of administrative services provided to a fellow subsidiary by the Group.
-They were charged based on costs incurred during the year.
-Bank service charges arose in respect of banking services provided to the fellow subsidiary by the Group during the year. - (b) Rent paid, rent prepaid, rental deposits and building management fee were related to properties rented from the immediate holding company as the Bank's offices during the year. - (c) The Group placed deposits with the ultimate holding company.
-Interests were received/receivable from the ultimate holding company.
+They were charged based on costs incurred.
+Bank service charges arose in respect of banking services provided to the fellow subsidiary by the Group. - Rent paid, rent prepaid, rental deposits and building management fee were related to properties rented from the immediate (b) holding company as the Bank's offices. - The Group placed deposits with the ultimate holding company.
+Interests were received/receivable from the ultimate holding (C) company.
 The balances of the said deposits and interest receivable were included in cash and short term placements and other assets, respectively, in the consolidated statement of financial position. - (d) The ultimate holding company, the immediate holding company, fellow subsidiaries and key management personnel placed deposits with the Bank at the prevailing market rates.
-Interest expenses were paid/payable by the Bank for the year in respect of these placements.
+Interest expenses were paid/payable by the Bank in respect of these placements.
 The balances were included in customer deposits in the consolidated statement of financial position.
-During the year, a revolving credit facility was granted by a fellow subsidiary to a subsidiary of the Group.
-Interest expense was paid/payable by the subsidiary for the year in respect of this facility. - (e) During the year, commitment fees were paid to Public Bank (L) Ltd in order to obtain revolving credit facilities granted by Public Bank (L) Ltd to Public Securities Limited. - During the year, services fees were paid to Public Investment Bank Berhad from Public Securities Limited for referral of stock broking business. - (f) These balances include other receivables from a fellow subsidiary. - (g) During the year, commitment fees were paid to the ultimate holding company in order to obtain standby facilities granted by the ultimate holding company to the Bank. - (h) Commission income was received from key management personnel of the Group for securities dealings through the Group companies.
+A revolving credit facility was granted by a fellow subsidiary to a subsidiary of the Group.
+Interest expense was paid/payable by the subsidiary in respect of this facility.